radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/16-migration-commands.md

 `- skip <name>`
 <br>The name of the resource to skip and exclude from the export.

+`-- cross environment`
+<br>Indicates that resources will be exported in cross-environment mode.

 **REST (ADAP) Example**

 In the following example, a request is made to export the resource so_hr_o_examples.dvx and its dependencies.